-A cowhide rug is made using the skin and hair of a cow.
-The hide is then cured and tanned using either a chrome tanning or vegetable tanning method, depending on the manufacturer.
+A cowhide rug is made using the skins and hairs of cows.
+The hide is then cured, tanned and dyed using either a chrome tanning or vegetable tanning method, depending on the manufacturer.

 While most people expect these rugs to feel like any other type of leather, cowhide rugs are luxuriously soft and cosy thanks to their natural fibres.
-This softness doesn’t come at the expense of durability, as cowhide rugs are some of the most long-lasting rugs available.
+This softness doesn’t come at the expense of durability, as they are also some of the most long-lasting rugs available.

 Cowhide rugs are not only visually striking, but they’re also practical as well.
 A cowhide rug will save you hours of cleaning time, as its natural fibres make it quicker to vacuum or shake out dust and dirt compared to other fabrics.

 Rugged and long-lasting, our range of high-quality cowhide and leather rugs will add the perfect finishing touch to your home.

 Cowhide rugs for both modern and traditional decors